The Fibers Fund is proud to support the following entrepreneurs:

 • Black Fiber Cohort

 The Black Fiber Cohort (BFC) supports emerging / early stage regenerative fiber entrepreneurs and sustainable textile brands.
-This year’s inaugural cohort includes three entrepreneurs.
+The 2024 inaugural cohort included four entrepreneurs located in North Carolina, New Jersey, and New York.

 • Winona's Hemp